External Alerting for Intrusion Events

 Before you begin

-• Ensure that the Secure Firewall Management Center can reverse-resolve is own IP address.
-Some mail servers may perform reverse DNS lookups to verify the sender's identity as a measure to prevent spam and unauthorized access.
+• Ensure the Cloud-Delivered Firewall Management Center can reverse-resolve its own IP address, as some mail servers may perform reverse DNS lookups to verify the sender's identity.

 Procedure